GangminLi/GangminLi.github.io/_posts/2022-03-24-PG-project2-Idnetify-Deepfakes.md

 The Best Way To Combat Deepfakes Is To Use The Same Technique That Produces Them: GAN.

 ## <span style="color:#33a8ff">References</span>
-- Smaple code on my github repo.
+- Sample code on my github repo.
 - [TensorFlow Optimization Showdown: ActiveState vs. Anaconda](https://www.activestate.com/blog/tensorflow-optimization-showdown-activestate-vs-anaconda/)
 - [Deploying a Dog Identification TensorFlow Model Using Python and Flask](https://www.activestate.com/blog/dog-identification-tensorflow-model-python-flask/)